junxit/us-congress-bills-116/bill.md

   - **(3)** Carrying out the program to provide assistance to build the capacity of foreign law enforcement agencies with respect to covered synthetic drugs, as required by section 3.
   - **(4)** Carrying out exchange programs for governmental and nongovernmental personnel in the United States and in foreign countries to provide educational and professional development on demand reduction matters relating to the illicit use of narcotics and other drugs, as required by section 4.
 - **(b)** *Report*
-  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of State shall submit to the appropriate congressional committees a report on the implementation of this section.
+  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, the Secretary of State shall submit to the appropriate congressional committees a report on the implementation of this section.
   - **(2)** *Appropriate congressional committees defined* In this subsection, the term appropriate congressional committees means—
     - **(A)** the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives; and
     - **(B)** the Committee on Foreign Relations and the Committee on Appropriations of the Senate.